 Israel: The Land of Technology and Innovation: Through visits to Tel Aviv and Jerusalem, this IFS will focus on Israel’s high tech and innovative business environment and historical culture.
 Students will visit with start-up, venture capital and multinational companies and government agencies to gain first-hand knowledge of the Israeli economy and business acumen.
 We will also explore cultural and historical sites in and around Tel Aviv and Jerusalem.

 Israel is recognized as a world leader in high technology and innovation.
 Israel’s Silicon Wadi, located primarily in Tel Aviv but covering a 125 mile strip from Haifa in the north to the Negev desert in the south, is second only to the United States in the creation of the most number of high tech start-ups (Kandell, 2016).
 Israel is nicknamed “Start-Up Nation” because of its high concentration of start-ups per capita.
 For a country the size of New Jersey, there are 94 Israeli companies listed on NASDAQ, substantially more than any European country, and The World Bank rates Israel second in the world for venture capital availability.
-The Bloomberg Innovation Index for 2017 (BII) and the World Economic Forum’s Global Competitiveness Report 2016-2017 rank Israel in the top 10 most innovative nations in the world, #10 and #2, respectively.
-The BII notes that Israel leads the world in the number of researchers per capita, ranks second in the world in research and development, and third in high-tech density.
+The Bloomberg Innovation Index for 2018 (BII) and the World Economic Forum’s Global Competitiveness Report 2017-2018 rank Israel in the top 10 most innovative nations in the world, #10 and #3, respectively.
+The BII notes that Israel leads the world in the number of researchers per capita and in research and development, and is fifth in high-tech density.

 Areas of Interest